The following are commonly asked questions by Member Dentists

 Should I highlight important information on claim forms before sending them in?

-Highlighting data on the claim forms causes that information to be unreadable when the claims are scanned.
-Please do not highlight any information on them prior to submitting them.
+No. Highlighting data on the claim forms causes information to be unreadable when the claims are scanned.

 How long should I wait to receive payment or denial on a claim before I resubmit the claim or contact customer service?

-Delta Dental has 30 days to process claims.
-For claims that have not received a payment or denial, please wait 30 days before resubmitting them or calling customer service to inquire about their status.
-Resubmitting the claims may cause additional claim volume and can delay the payment or denial of the claims.
+We have 30 days to process claims, though we typically process claims much faster than that.
+If you have not received a payment or denial, please wait 30 days before resubmitting them or calling customer service to inquire about their status.
+You can verify claim status on our website or IVR.

 Are there any restrictions to sealants?